Ninja-Koushik/python-distributed-systems/README.md

-# Project Nucleus: An Enterprise-Grade, Fault-Tolerant Distributed Job Queue
+# Ninja-Nucleus: A Fault-Tolerant Distributed Job Queue

-Welcome to **Project Nucleus**, a showcase of a robust and resilient distributed system built to handle mission-critical tasks.
+Welcome to **Ninja-Nucleus**, a showcase of a robust and resilient distributed system built to handle mission-critical tasks.
 This project is a testament to the power of modern software engineering principles, demonstrating how to build a scalable and reliable system from the ground up.

 -----